 Andrew Jackson may not have thought much of South Carolina Senator John C. Calhoun—he once said one of his few regrets in life was not hanging Calhoun when he had the chance—but senators still clamor to sit where Calhoun once did.

 When Sen. Ernest F. Hollings of South Carolina discovered that Sen. Russell B. Long of Louisiana was occupying Calhoun’s former desk, he politely requested the seat.
-Long declined, informing Hollings that his mother and father had both claimed the desk before him.
+Long declined, informing Hollings that his father Huey P. Long and mother Rose McConnell Long had both claimed the desk before him.
 When Long retired, however, he bequeathed the Calhoun desk to Hollings—and when Hollings left in 2004, he passed it on to Sen. Lindsey Graham.

 Some desks are more infamous than famous.
 It seems no one wants to occupy the place where scandalized presidents Warren G. Harding and Richard Nixon both sat, for example.
 And then there’s the Strom Thurmond desk.
 The South Carolina senator proudly inscribed the desk after his long-winded filibuster “achievement” against the Civil Rights Act of 1957: “spoke 24 hrs.
 18 min. from this desk in 1957.”